 And if it’s not in the soil, then it’s not in your food.
 And if it’s not in your food, then it can’t work it’s magic in your body…unless you fill the gap by taking supplements 🙂

-For PCOS, the 2 main supplements I suggest are:
+For PCOS, the 2 main supplements that seriously consider are: